glynnbird/flickr-album-restorer/README.md

 ## Where are all my albums?

 I was disappointed to find that the downloaded pictures were not arranged in the albums as they were on the website.
-But fear not: a short Node.js script can recreate the albums on your computer but parsing the meta data and moving the pictures into named folders that map to the albums.
+But fear not: a short Node.js script can recreate the albums on your computer by parsing the meta data and moving the pictures into named folders that map to the albums.

-In the folder containing the `data` and `pictures` folders, place the `flicker.js` file from this GitHub repository.
+In the folder containing the `data` and `pictures` folders, place the `flickr.js` file from this GitHub repository.
 (You'll need [Node.js](https://nodejs.org/en/download/) installed on your machine too).

 Run the utility: